chaidiscovery/chai-lab/examples/glycosylation/README.md

 # Working with bond restraints

 Chai-1 supports specifying covalent bonds as input, which specify covalent linkages between atoms in the folded complex.
-This is particularly useful for specifying glycosylation events, which we demonstrate below, but can be generally used to specify "non-canonical" bonds in a structure.
+This is useful for specifying covalent modifications such as glycosylation events, which we demonstrate below, but can be generally used to specify arbitrary "non-canonical" bonds in a structure.

 A few notes:
 - Chai-1 was not trained on disulfide bonds, and we have not evaluated whether specifying such bond information yields expected behaviors.